-This section provides in-depth information building and packaging Unreal applications that target Oculus Go and Quest.
+This section provides in-depth information building and packaging Unreal applications that target Oculus Quest and Quest 2.

-Once your environment is set up with the appropriate tools and your project settings are configured properly, you can build virtual reality projects targeting Android, and then load and run the APKs on the Oculus Go or Quest.
+Once your environment is set up with the appropriate tools and your project settings are configured properly, you can build virtual reality projects targeting Android, and then load and run the APKs on the Oculus device.

 adb devices.
 Note that depending on the device you are using, you may need to configure your connection for software installation.
 For more information, see ADB in the Mobile SDK Developer Guide.

-You may also directly build and launch an application to your Oculus Go or Quest headset without saving the APK locally.
+You may also directly build and launch an application to your Oculus headset without saving the APK locally.

 You may launch the Unreal Engine with a configuration option to use the Oculus plugin in conjunction with the Mobile renderer on the PC.
 This allows you to preview mobile development from the desktop using an Oculus Rift.
 To do so, disable OculusRift and SteamVR plugins for your project, and add

 -OpenGL -FeatureLevelES2 to your command line.

 Although it is possible to preview mobile applications in the Oculus Rift during development, it is not generally useful to do so, because Rift applications are subject to substantially different performance requirements (see “Performance Targets” in Oculus Go and Quest: Testing and Performance Analysis).
 You may find it easiest to use the 2D preview in Unreal, and then either build an APK or use Launch on Device when you need to view the app in VR.